CoderDojoTC/plotly/README.md

-# Charting with Python ant Plotly
+# Charting with Python and Plotly